OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/index.md

 See the [Extension Marketplace page](https://marketplace.visualstudio.com/items?itemName=octopusdeploy.octopus-deploy-build-release-tasks) for a description of the fields (or the [Octopus CLI options](/docs/octopus-rest-api/octopus-cli/push.md) for more details).

-### Add a Create Octopus Release Step {#UsetheTeamFoundationBuildCustomTask-AddaCreateOctopusReleaseStep}
+### Add a create Octopus release step {#UsetheTeamFoundationBuildCustomTask-AddaCreateOctopusReleaseStep}

 Add a step to your Build or Release process, choose **Deploy**, click **Add** next to the **Create Octopus Release** task.